Larry Manning

-Larry Niles Manning, Senior (October 4, 1942 – May 23, 2012) was an American stock car racing driver.
+Larry Niles Manning Sr. (October 4, 1942 – May 23, 2012) was an American stock car racing driver.
 A native of Salisbury, North Carolina, he was a resident of Richmond, Virginia.
 Manning competed in the NASCAR Winston Cup Series between 1963 and 1974; he finished eighth in his first race in the series.
 Following his NASCAR career, he competed in local events at Southside Speedway and South Boston Speedway through 1982.